SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ----------------------------------

-The Swift language defines the postfix ``!`` as syntactic sugar for applying the ``@_autounwrapped`` attribute to a declaration.
+The Swift language defines the postfix ``!`` as syntactic sugar for the named type ``Optional<Wrapped>``, which is defined in the Swift standard library.
 In other words, the following two declarations are equivalent:

 .. code-block:: swift

     var implicitlyUnwrappedString: String!
-    @_autounwrapped var implicitlyUnwrappedString: String?
+    var implicitlyUnwrappedString: Optional<String>

-.. assertion:: implictly-unwrapped-optional

-    >> var implicitlyUnwrappedString1: String!
-    << // implicitlyUnwrappedString1 : String! = nil
-    >> @_autounwrapped var implicitlyUnwrappedString String

-..
-FIXME: Add test expectation above.

-In both cases, the variable ``implicitlyUnwrappedString`` is declared to have the type of an implicitly unwrapped optional string.
 Note that no whitespace may appear between the type and the ``!``.

-Because implicitly unwrapped optionals have the same ``Optional<T>`` type as optional values, you can use implicitly unwrapped optionals in all the same places in your code that you can use optionals.
-For instance, you can assign values of implicitly unwrapped optionals to variables, constants, and properties of optionals, and vice versa.
+Unlike the postfix ``?``,
+the postfix ``!`` also adds information to the declaration:
+It indicates that the value is implicitly unwrapped.

-Because the postfix ``!`` is syntactic sugar for an attribute, not syntactic sugar for a type, the ``!`` can't appear in a nested type.
+Because the postfix ``!``
+changes the meaning of a declaration, it can't appear in a nested type.
 For example,
 the declaration ``let x: [Int!]`` is invalid because ``Int!`` appears as the array's element type.